Joacohbc/goto/README.md

   <p>
     A lightning-fast, minimalist <strong>Path Manager</strong> CLI tool designed to supercharge your terminal workflow.
-    Alias your most-used directories, index them automatically, and jump between folders instantly—leaving long paths in the past.
+    Alias your most-used directories, index them, and jump between folders instantly—leaving long paths in the past.
   </p>

 </div>